-2.3 Preferential Payments to Holders of Series A Preferred Stock.
+- 2.3 Preferential Payments to Holders of Series A Preferred Stock.
 In the event of any voluntary or involuntary liquidation, dissolution or winding up of the Corporation, the holders of shares of Series A Preferred Stock then outstanding shall be entitled to be paid out of the assets of the Corporation available for distribution to its stockholders, after the payment of all preferential amounts required to be paid to the holders of shares of Senior Preferred Stock and Series B Preferred Stock, but before any payment shall be made to the holders of Common Stock by reason of their ownership thereof, the Series A Adjusted Original Issue Price (subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization with respect to the Series A Preferred Stock) plus any dividends declared but unpaid on the Series A Preferred Stock.
-If upon any such liquidation, dissolution or winding up of the Corporation, the assets of the Corporation available for distribution to its stockholders shall be insufficient to pay the holders of shares of Series A Preferred Stock the full amount to which they shall be entitled under this Subsection 2.3, the holders of shares of Series A Preferred Stock is any distribution of the assets available for distribution in proportion to the respective amounts that would otherwise be payable in respect of the shares of Series A Preferred Stock held by them upon such distribution if all amounts payable on or with respect to such shares were paid in full.

-2.4 Distribution of Remaining Assets.
+If upon any such liquidation, dissolution or winding up of the Corporation, the assets of the Corporation available for distribution to its stockholders shall be insufficient to pay the holders of shares of Series A Preferred Stock the full amount to which they shall be entitled under this Subsection 2.3, the holders of shares of Series A Preferred Stock shall share ratably (after the payment of all preferential amounts required to be paid to the holders of shares of Senior Preferred Stock and Series B Preferred Stock) in any distribution of the assets available for distribution in proportion to the respective amounts that would otherwise be payable in respect of the shares of Series A Preferred Stock held by them upon such distribution if all amounts payable on or with respect to such shares were paid in full. - 2.4 Distribution of Remaining Assets.
 In the event of any voluntary or involuntary liquidation, dissolution or winding up of the Corporation, after the payment of all preferential amounts required to be paid to the holders of shares of Preferred Stock, the remaining assets of the Corporation available for distribution to its stockholders shall be distributed among the holders of the shares of Preferred Stock and Common Stock, pro rata based on the number of shares held by each such holder, treating for this purpose all such securities as if they had been converted to Common Stock pursuant to the terms of the Certificate of Incorporation immediately prior to such dissolution, liquidation or winding up of the Corporation.
-The aggregate amount that a holder of a share of (i) Senior Preferred Stock is entitled to receive under Subsections 2.1 and 2.4 is hereinafter referred to as the "Senior Liquidation Amount," (ii) Series B Preferred Stock is entitled to receive under Subsections 2.3 and 2.4 is hereinafter referred to as the "Series A Liquidation Amount."
+The aggregate amount that a holder of a share of (i) Senior Preferred Stock is entitled to receive under Subsections 2.1 and 2.4 is hereinafter referred to as the "Senior Liquidation Amount," (ii) Series B Preferred Stock is entitled to receive under Subsections 2.2 and 2.4 is hereinafter referred to as the "Series B Liquidation Amount."